 Either god wants you not to do what you’re aching to do, or the devil is trying to convince you to act out in defiance of god.
 Typically the promise (or threat) of an afterlife is another supernatural justification for our collective insistence that people not do what they’re all-too-often naturally inclined to do.

 With the Booby so far?

-Don’t get the Booby wrong, there’s nothing inherently wrong with preventing people from doing whatever they want whenever they want.
+Don’t get the Booby wrong, there’s nothing inherently wrong (at least in the Booby’s opinion) with preventing people from doing whatever they want whenever they want.
 All pack and herd animals do this to some degree.
-For communities to function effectively our more carnal impulses must be kept in check, or at least redirected toward ends that are not destructive to the pack or herd.
+For communities to function effectively our more carnal impulses must be kept somewhat in check, or at least redirected toward ends that are not destructive to the pack or herd.

 As it happens, this process gets complicated when dealing with human beings.
 There is much subjectivity involved in deciding what is or is not beneficial to the pack or herd.
 And humans, being the only terrestrial animal imbued with language, can take that subjectivity to spectacular extremes.

 Now throw in the fact that humans are also gifted (or cursed) with the knowledge of their own mortality.
 This creates one hell of a complicating factor in term of their willingness to obey the norms or hierarchies of the pack.
 Life is short, after all.
 This, of course, is historically where religion necessarily comes in, lest “right and wrong” be reduced to nothing more than human opinions.